MindProber is committed to international compliance with data protection laws, regulation, and rules.

 Right of access to personal data – data subjects have the right to request a copy of their personal data.

-Right to oppose the processing of personal data – data subjects have the right to object to the processing of personal data if they do not want to receive emails for marketing purposes or newsletters.
+Right to oppose the processing of personal data – data subjects have the right to object to the processing of personal data.

 Right to limit the processing of personal data – if data subjects consider that their data is incorrect or if they believe that we should not process it, they have the right to withdraw the right to process it.